Neeli Cherkovski

-Neeli Cherkovski (born Nelson Cherry; July 1, 1945) is an American poet and memoirist, who has resided since 1975 in San Francisco.
+Neeli Cherkovski (born Nelson Innis Cherry; July 1, 1945 – March 19, 2024) was an American poet and memoirist, who resided from 1975 onwards in San Francisco.

 Biography

+Born Nelson Innis Cherry to a Jewish family in Santa Monica, California, on July 1, 1945, Cherkovski grew up in San Bernardino, California.
+The surname Cherkovski was his family's original name, which his paternal grandfather changed to Cherry after immigrating to the United States.

-Born in Santa Monica, California, Cherkovski grew up in San Bernardino, California.
-In the 1970s he was a political consultant in the Riverside area, who came to San Francisco to work on the staff of then-State Senator George Moscone.
-Cherkovski has written biographies of Lawrence Ferlinghetti, and Charles Bukowski, with whom he co-edited the Los Angeles zine Laugh Literary and Man the Humping Guns..
-Cherkovski produced the first San Francisco Poetry Festival, and in the early-1990s helped to found Café Arts Month, a yearly event celebrating San Francisco's café culture.
+Cherkovski was educated at California State University, Los Angeles, and briefly attended Hebrew Union College.
+In the 1970s, he was a political consultant in the Riverside area, who came to San Francisco to work on the staff of then-State Senator George Moscone.
+Cherkovski wrote biographies of Lawrence Ferlinghetti, and Charles Bukowski, with whom he co-edited the Los Angeles magazine Laugh Literary and Man the Humping Guns.
+Cherkovski produced the first San Francisco Poetry Festival, and in the early 1990s helped to found Café Arts Month, a yearly event celebrating San Francisco's café culture.

 Poetry critic Gerald Nicosia said of Cherkovski: "...in the end, what stamps Cherkovski’s poetry as unique is its unbounded lyricism, a lyrical gift easily greater than that of any other poet of his generation."

-Cherkovski is the author of Whitman's Wild Children, a collection of essays about twelve poets he has known: Michael McClure, Charles Bukowski, John Wieners, James Broughton, Philip Lamantia, Bob Kaufman, Allen Ginsberg, William Everson, Gregory Corso, Harold Norse, Jack Micheline, and Lawrence Ferlinghetti.
+Cherkovski was the author of Whitman's Wild Children, a collection of essays about twelve poets he had known: Michael McClure, Bukowski, John Wieners, James Broughton, Philip Lamantia, Bob Kaufman, Allen Ginsberg, William Everson, Gregory Corso, Harold Norse, Jack Micheline, and Ferlinghetti.
 This book combines biography, personal stories, and poetry analyses.

 Cherkovski was a writer-in-residence at the New College of California in San Francisco.
 He taught literature and philosophy there until the school closed in 2008.
 His body of poetry includes Animal, Elegy for Bob Kaufman and Leaning Against Time, for which he was awarded the 15th Annual PEN Oakland/Josephine Miles Literary Award in 2005.
-In 2017 he was awarded the Jack Mueller Poetry Prize by Lithic Press.
+In 2017, he was awarded the Jack Mueller Poetry Prize by Lithic Press.
 Cherkovski's papers are housed at the Bancroft Library, University of California, Berkeley.
+He continued to write poems up until the end of his life.

+Cherkovski died from a heart attack at a hospital in San Francisco on March 19, 2024, at the age of 78.
+At the time of his death, he was in a relationship with Jesus Guinto Cabrera.